xcart/xcart-docs/_pages/kb_en/modules/sale/new.md

 1. Select a product on a product listing page (**Catalog** -> **Products**) in your store Admin area and open the product detais page for editing.
 2. Open the 'Variants' tab for editing.

-    Here you need to refer to the "Sale" column to add possible sale prices to product variants:
+    Here you need to refer to the "Sale" column to add sale prices to product variants:
     ![541-product-variant-sale.png]({{site.baseurl}}/attachments/ref_7tBJ8Yqo/541-product-variant-sale.png)
 3. Set a sale price either in absolute value or percentagewise.
 4. Click **Save changes** to submit the new configuration.

 For products with product variants, the product listing and product details pages in the storefront will display a discount set on the default product variant.
-The rest of the discounts (if any) will be displayed when viewing the available product variants on a product details page.
+The rest of the discounts (if any) will be displayed when viewing the available product variants on the product details page.

 <div class="ui stackable three column grid">
       <div class="column" markdown="span"><b>Storefront product listing page</b>![541-cus-listing-page-variant-discount.png]({{site.baseurl}}/attachments/ref_7tBJ8Yqo/541-cus-listing-page-variant-discount.png)</div>